 - Open and staff Building 70 TADSS Facility to meet unit Readiness requirements

 - Improve trail network in TA-4 (area East of the Bald Spot)

 - Continue improvements to interior of Building 90 VIP Guest Quarters

-- Refurbish the NY Guard Headquarters in Building 84
+- Continue improvements on the NY Guard Headquarters in Building 84

-- Demo interior of Building 503 and complete plans for modernizing it for use by the RTI and for medical readiness
+- Complete plans for modernizing Building 503 for use by the RTI and for medical readiness

 - Continue to invest in our water and waste water treatment facilities to ensure uninterrupted, high quality outcomes for the long term